 Share this insight with your agency.
 It will actively shape your website in terms of structure and page flow.

 Moreover, knowing what content must come across, means you can start creating your site architecture and planning your migration.

 A website is an ever-evolving beast.
 The migration phase is to complete the new structure with the essentials.
 There is a continuous opportunity to enhance the website as part of your usual web activity.

 To do this, a robust content marketing plan should be your next priority.
 Based on your institution’s requirements and the student journey.

 Blogs, web copy, videos, imagery and interactive content should all form part of your content plan.

-This presents an opportunity to continuously refine workflows and new processes for website governance.
+It’s an opportunity to continuously refine workflows and new processes for website governance.

 Critically, content should be developed in partnership with your internal stakeholders.
-They know what they are want to achieve.
+They know what they want to achieve.
 Think of it as you’re the agency and they’re the client.

 Finally, never forget the importance of technical Search Engine Optimisation (SEO).
 Redirecting and indexing new pages are critical to mitigating any loss in site traffic.

 Projects like this require a team of enthusiastic, brilliant and insightful people who can get the job done.
 Getting the team dynamic right is critical.